ANZAC DAY IN CANBERRA APRIL 25th

 Australian and New Zealand Army Corps.
 A day of remembrance in both countries.
 Remembering those 'who served and died in all wars, conflicts, and peacekeeping operations'.

 I attended the 6am dawn Anzac Day service at the Canberra Australian War Memorial.
 The 107th anniversary of the Gallipoli landings.
-Knowing thousands would attend I awoke 4am.
-Drove from Rydges accommodation via Canberra city to the War Memorial underground public parking.
-Thought I would be one of the first arrivals around 4.30am.
+Knowing thousands would attend I awoke 4 am.
+Drove from Rydges Motel accommodation via Canberra city to the War Memorial underground public parking.
+Thought I would be one of the first arrivals around 4.30 am.
 Surprised by how many hundreds of people were streaming to the dawn service area on the left side facing the Memorial main buildings.
 I managed to get a position near the front where it was roped off to the public.
 Television crews in attendance.
 The pre-service preceding's began shortly.
 Informative talks given by distinguished people.
-Some were ex-servicemen about experiences of battle not leaving anyone behind.
+Some were ex-servicemen talking about experiences of battle and not leaving anyone behind.
 The service itself fairly short.
-Generals and Admirals in attendance.
-Backed by the Band of the Royal Military College, Duntroon.
+Generals and Admirals were in attendance.
+The service backed by the Band of the Royal Military College, Duntroon.
 A Didgeridoo player from the RAAF and a Piper of the Australian Federal Police.

 An address to those gathered was made from the national President of the RSL.